 NOTE: If you will be prompted to do an update for the Linksys Smart Wi-Fi, proceed with the update.
 To learn how to upgrade the Linksys Smart Wi-Fi Router's firmware, click here.
 There will also be a prompt to create a Linksys cloud account, do not skip this and create one.
 To learn how to create a Linksys cloud account, click here.

-This is a Linksys cloud access error which is a result of making a change in the configuration that is not compatible with the device, or not compatible with the functionality of the firmware.
+This is a Linksys cloud access error that is a result of making a change in the configuration that is not compatible with the device, or not compatible with the functionality of the firmware.
 One example is if a user tries to push an invalid MAC address into the MAC Filtering settings, depending on which router they have, they may see error 2112.
 To resolve this issue, a factory reset of the device is required.
-To learn how to perform hard reset on your router, click here.
+To learn how to reset your router, click here.

 This occurs when there is an IPv6 related error on your network.
-To resolve this issue, access your Linksys cloud account and go to Router Settings > Connectivity > Internet Settings and disable IPv6.
+To resolve this issue, access your Linksys cloud account and go to Router Settings > Connectivity > Internet Settings > IPv6 and disable IPv6.

 If this does not resolve the error, a factory reset of the device is required.
 For instructions in resetting the router using your Linksys cloud account, click here.
-To learn how to perform hard reset on your router, click here.
+To learn how to reset your router, click here.
 After resetting, upgrade the firmware of the router.
 For instructions, click here.
 When the firmware has been successfully updated, do another reset then proceed on reconfiguring your router.
 To configure the router using the Smart Setup Wizard, click here.

 This error occurs when there are devices in the network that have the same name or IP address.
 To resolve this, turn the device/devices OFF, then turn each of them back ON one by one.
 If you're still having the same problem, turn your devices OFF again then access your Linksys cloud account.
-The Network Map Tool allows you rename the devices.
+The Network Map Tool allows you to rename the devices.
 Make sure not to use the same name for two or more devices.
 To learn how to access your Linksys cloud account, click here.